jejebecarte/minecraft-text-canvas/scripts/README.md

 # Minecraft font bitmaps

-The `create-bitmap-glyphs` script is a utility designed to slice Minecraft's original font sprite sheets into individual glyph bitmaps ready to be imported into [FontForge](https://fontforge.org/en-US/).
+The `create-glyphs` script is a utility designed to slice Minecraft's original font sprite sheets into individual glyph bitmaps ready to be imported into [FontForge](https://fontforge.org/en-US/).

-This script helps create a version of the Minecraft font with support beyond the limited extended ASCII character set provided by other distributions of the font.
-Further, other versions of the font available online only supplied a vectorised version of the italic font, instead of a properly rasterised edition that is required for this application.
+This script helps create a version of the Minecraft font with support beyond the limited extended ASCII character set provided by other distributions.
+Further, other versions of the font available online only supply a vectorised version of the italic font, instead of a properly rasterised edition that is required for this application.

-Minecraft only stores the regular version of its font in its assets, utilising the following algorithms to create bold and italicised text on the fly:
+Minecraft only stores the regular version of its font in its assets, utilising the following algorithms to create bold and italic text on the fly:

 -   `Bold:` The character is drawn a second time over the original, this time one pixel to the right.